Building Bridges Veterans Initiative

 Norman and Gail LeClair- Ludlow, MA

-Norman was enlisted in the Army and served in the Vietnam War “67-68”.
-Meeting Gail through a friend they soon feel in love and got married at the age of 25; 6 months later he was drafted.
-Uprooted from Massachusetts and being stationed in Fort Carson Colorado, Norman remembers it being hard to get use to the cold.
+“Norman was enlisted in the Army and served in the Vietnam War.
+Meeting Gail through a friend, they soon fell in love and got married; 6 months later, Norman was drafted.
+Uprooted from Massachusetts, and stationed in Fort Carson Colorado, Norman remembers it being hard to get use to the cold.
 Times were tough for Gail as well.
 Working as a Registered Nurse in a Springfield Hospital, Gail went to school at night to keep busy.
-She recalls having to listen to the war stories and protesting from her fellow classmates who were much younger than her- “It was hard sitting through it, everyone seemed to hate the war and I had someone I loved over there fighting in it!”
-Norman recalls communicating with wife through radio transmission and meeting with her in Hawaii for a few days while on RNR which resulted in their wedding rings getting stolen-they ending up using the little bit of funds left to replace hers at a kiosk in the airport.
-Post War Norman worked at Smith and Wesson as a tool maker engineer.
-Both Gail and Norman volunteered with the Massachusetts Support Foundation at The 99 Restaurant in Springfield, MA until it closed.
+She recalls having to listen to the war stories and protesting from her fellow classmates who were much younger than she: “It was hard sitting through it, everyone seemed to hate the war and I had someone I loved over there fighting in it!”
+Norman recalls communicating with wife through radio transmission, and meeting with her in Hawaii for a few days while on R&R, resulting in their wedding rings getting stolen.
+They ended up using the little money that had to replace Gail’s ring at a kiosk in the airport.
+After the war, Norman worked at Smith and Wesson as a toolmaker/engineer.
+Both Gail and Norman subsequently volunteered with the Massachusetts Support Foundation.

 “The lunches brings us together with colleagues who we have a lot in common with.
 Being apart of something is very important .” – Gail